 Cholesterol is a fat your body needs to function properly.
-However, too much cholesterol can lead to:
+Each one of our doctors is a cholesterol screening specialist that will help detect any signs early.
+Too much cholesterol can lead to:

 It’s important to see a cholesterol screening specialist to check on your cholesterol levels.